cncf/tag-security/CODE-OF-CONDUCT.md

      outside of the working group.
      * Participate in online forums to be inclusive of those who cannot attend meetings.
+   * Work performed within this group, either finalized or in draft, is for ethical use by its members and the community and is not designed to be used for competive advantage.
+Further information on use of work may be found in [Security Assessments: Outcome](https://github.com/cncf/sig-security/tree/master/assessments#outcome)

 # Inspiration